 In the process of working Facio, there were different moments where I was trying to bring other people in to help me at an executive level.
 One of them, Dave Burnett, wanted to be the CEO, and I was against that because I thought that I should be the CEO.
 But I don’t think that anymore.
 I wish I had realized that earlier because he would have been a star.
 I have high expectations for myself and the things that I involve my time in.
 I think I would be a better CEO than most people, but for an organization to achieve the kind of ambition and success I would have it achieve, I’m not the right person for that role.
 Learning that in my late 30s might have taken some time but is a lesson that has now allowed me to reframe how I’ll live the rest of my life.

 JS: How much closer are you to your sweet spot?

 DK: Much closer.
-As Facio wound down and we started to organically figure out how I could be of use to Involution again, a lot of that is now in really creative problem-solving and writing.
+As Facio wound down and we started to organically figure out how I could be of use to GoInvo again, a lot of that is now in really creative problem-solving and writing.

 There’s other administrivia and stuff that I might not like as much, but the meaty part of my time is spent doing what I enjoy, seeing something in the world and seeing how it can be improved, and doing a lot of research and communicating about it, stuff like that.

 JF: Another part of the Columbus story is with Invo Columbus.